Skip to page content

 What is the treatment for a molar pregnancy?

-If you are diagnosed with a molar pregnancy, you will need a small operation to remove the abnormal tissue known as Evacuation of Retained Products of Conception (ERPC) or Surgical Management of Miscarriage (SMOM).
-These operations are done under general anaesthetic (while you are asleep).
+If you are diagnosed with a molar pregnancy, you will need a small procedure to remove the abnormal tissue.
+This procedure is done under general anaesthetic (while you are asleep).
+Your nurse or doctor will talk to you about this in more detail.

 Registration of women with molar pregnancy

-This registration is essential to monitor your blood hormone levels until they go back to normal and to advise you about future pregnancies.
+This registration is essential to monitor your pregnancy hormone (hCG) levels until they go back to normal and to advise you about future pregnancies.

 Follow up of women with molar pregnancy

 Specialists at Charing Cross Hospital will want to monitor your levels of the pregnancy hormone (hCG) over a period of weeks to make sure they are declining and there is no molar pregnancy tissue left.
-This follow up can continue for up to 1 year and usually consists of sending blood and urine tests to Charing Cross Hospital.
-Special envelopes will be provided.
+Follow ups can continue for up to 1 year and usually consists of sending blood and urine tests to Charing Cross Hospital in special kits that will be provided.
+It is usually not necessary to attend the hospital for this as the blood test can be done at your GP’s surgery.

-If you have the disease known as Gestational Trophoblastic Disease (GTD), treatment with chemotherapy will be advised.
-This can delay your next pregnancy, but your doctor or nurse will discuss any concerns with you.
+If you are diagnosed with Gestational Trophoblastic Disease (GTD) by the team at Charing Cross, treatment with chemotherapy will be advised.
+Your doctor or nurse will discuss this with you.

 When can I try to get pregnant again?